-I thought that working in the beauty biz would bestow me with more confidence, but occasionally my self-esteem seems nearly as pathetic now as it was prior to a parts profession.
+I thought that working in the beauty biz would bestow me with more confidence, but occasionally my self-esteem is as pathetic now as it was prior to a parts profession.

 Recently, I asked my husband, Chris, a sensitive question: “Ya’ ever think about me…getting older…ya’ know, with the cane, or like in a wheel chair kind of old?”

 “I try not to think about the future,” he said.

 I was hoping for: “Baby, pleeze.
 If you were so old that your face covered your neck, I would only love you more.”
 (Ideally spoken as he cups my face gently without breaking eye contact).

 But that’s not the man I married.
 I married my husband in large part because he’s trustworthy.
 And I’ve resented his unaffected honesty ever since.

 Had I been more honest, I would’ve asked: “Will you love me when I look old?”

 Most of my life, I’ve assumed my appearance has played a critical role in my relationships with men.